• Skip to primary navigation

 41.721222 -74.708671

-Trail Surface: The trail surface is generally free of large stones and consists mostly of small stones and dirt with tree roots in many places.
-The trail can be wet and muddy in spots.
+Trail Surface: The trail surface is free of large stones and tree trunks consisting mostly of small stones and dirt.
+The trail is often wet and muddy.

 « Previous Page